teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 Overall, the experiment demonstrates that FastGAN is a viable architecture for hyperspectral skin lesion synthesis.
 The generated images capture the main structural and spectral traits of melanoma lesions, providing a realistic extension of the training data space.
 While further optimization is needed to improve texture detail, reduce intensity discrepancies and increase sample diversity, these results show promising potential for using generative adversarial methods to augment hyperspectral datasets and support skin cancer research.

+#### VAE Autoencoder

+Similarly as the FastGAN, VAE autoencoder was trained with a 16-channel input configuration and an image size of 256×256 pixels.
+The model was trained with a learning rate of 0.0002 and a latent dimension of 64.
+Loss function was set to have a term with a KL-divergence regularizer weighted by kld_weight = 1×10⁻², encouraging smooth, semantically meaningful latents while preserving spectral fidelity.
+Overall the results look like melanoma images but lack the details present in a realistic hyperspectral image.
+Spectral similarity was also achieved.

 ### Classifier Training with Synthetic Data
 The objective of this experiment was to verify whether training a hyperspectral dermoscopy skin lesion classifier with additional synthetic melanoma data, generated using the FastGAN architecture, could improve performance in distinguishing melanoma from dysplastic nevi.
 The classifier was trained on the cropped hyperspectral images, the only difference between the two experiments being that the second training included synthetic melanoma samples to balance the dataset, ensuring that the number of melanoma and dysplastic nevi instances was equal.